turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

   * On reloading the page the page, the completed TODOs should be exempted (but not deleted) from the list.
   * When the user clicks the `show completed TODOs`, the completed TODOs should be loaded back onto the top of the TODO list.

-### Accessibility

-Your web application should pass aXe-core tests and should be tab-index accessible.
-For tab indexing, refer to this [resource](http://archive.tlt.psu.edu/accessibility/tabindex0.html#whyzero)

 ### Importance

 Each TODO should be given a level of importance.

   * As a user, I should be able to change the level of importance by up-voting or down-voting that specific TODO.
   * Each TODO should start with a level of `Normal`.
-      * Levels of Importance are as follows:
+      * Levels of importance are as follows:

         1) Critical